DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/animations.md

 title: Practical, real-world animation examples with Angular
 ---

-In this blog, I will who show some examples of practical, real-world animations using Angular, and will explain in detail how they work.
+In this blog, I will who show six examples of practical, real-world animations using Angular, and will explain in detail how they work.
 Here are the animations we will cover:
 - A slide-down animation exposing an Add Post component's template
 - A fade in for the new post applied
 - A thumbnail photo that will expand smoothly to full-size when clicked and shrink back down when clicked again